elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

  * Our problem is that our solution to a single layer neural network is linear.

-     - We call the solution the “decision boundary”
+     - We call the solution the "decision boundary"

      - What if we could create a nonlinear decision boundary?